You are here

 For the MCC Biostat Core, the PRF routing chain for staff includes Doug Yee and Susan Collins.
 When the assigned statistician is also a faculty member, please contact Linda Zenner at email@example.com in addition to Dr. Yee and Susan Collins.

 Another method is for departments to provide funding for ongoing statistical support of projects.

-Current departments with funding for BDAC support include: Department of Medicine, Department of Pediatrics, Department of Family Medicine and Community Health, School of Dentistry, College of Pharmacy, and Department of Dermatology.
+Current departments with funding for BDAC support include: Department of Medicine, Department of Pediatrics, Department of Family Medicine and Community Health, Department of Radiology, Department of Otolaryngology, School of Dentistry, College of Pharmacy, and Department of Dermatology.

 Current departments with funding for the MCC Biostat Core include: Blood and Marrow Transplantation and Gynecologic Oncology.

 Hourly rates are billed monthly for projects without grant funding or for grants that do not include support for BDAC personnel.
 For non-U of M clients, rates are negotiated separately.